TrustNLP: Fourth Workshop on Trustworthy Natural Language Processing

 Non-Archival Option

 NAACL workshops are traditionally archival.
 To allow dual submission of work, we are also including a non-archival track.
 If accepted, these submissions will still participate and present their work in the workshop.
 A reference to the paper will be hosted on the workshop website (if desired), but will not be included in the official proceedings.
 Please submit through Softconf but indicate that this is a cross submission at the bottom of the submission form.
 You can also skip this step and inform us of your non-archival preference after the reviews.
+Papers accepted to the Findings of NAACL 2024 may also submit non-archival to the workshop here.

 Policies